Introduction

 What Does the Research Say?

-- Research published in The American Journal of Men’s Health identified that frequent marijuana users reported lower sexual satisfaction and more instances of ED compared to non-users.
+• Research in The American Journal of Men’s Health reported lower sexual satisfaction and more ED in frequent users.

-- On the flip side, a study in The Journal of Sexual Medicine suggested that moderate cannabis use could enhance sexual experiences by reducing anxiety and increasing sensory perception.
+• A study in The Journal of Sexual Medicine noted that moderate cannabis use might lower anxiety and boost sex.

-- Another observational study found no definitive link between occasional marijuana use and ED, suggesting the effects may depend on dosage and frequency.
+• Another study found no clear link between occasional use and ED.

 Off-Label Insights and Emerging Perspectives